alttch/eva3/doc/uc/uc_api.rst

 * **404 Not Found** unit doesn't exist, or the key has no access to the unit

-In case the parameter **w** is not present or action is not terminated in the specified wait time, it will continue running, and it's status may be checked in with assigned uuid.
+In case the parameter **w** is not present or action is not terminated in the specified wait time, it will continue running, and its status may be checked in with assigned uuid.
 If the action is terminated, **out** and **err** will have not null values and the process exit code will be available at **exitcode**.
 Additionally, **time** will be supplemented by *completed*, *failed* or *terminated*.

 .. _uc_action_toggle:

 action_toggle - simple unit control
 -----------------------------------

-Create unit control action to switch it's status between 0 and 1.
-Useful for the simple units.
+Create unit control action to switch its status between 0 and 1.
+Useful for simple units.

 Parameters: